ofldev/ofltech/README.md

 # Nice to meet you

-- 👋 This is OFLenake's development account.
+- 👋 @OFLenakeDev introduction on GitHub profile.
 - 🌱 Currently tinkering with toys to realize visionary dreams.
 - 💞️ Looking to collaborate on future projects with tech professionals.
-- 📫 How to reach me: OFLenake [at] gmail [dot] com.
+- 📫 How to reach me: oflenakedev [at] gmail [dot] com.
 - 😄 Pronouns: he/him.

 <!---